Mixed classes at Spurcroft

 - With a drop in housing development and the numbers of primary-aged pupils across the whole town going down, we have reviewed the need for places and our catchment area with the Local Authority.

 “I think Year 3 and 4 should all be mixed class then it is fair that everyone goes in a mixed class and not just some people.
 I was in a mixed class in Year 1 & 2 and it was actually really nice as I got to be with a different year group.
 Lots of the Year 1s were very kind to me.
 Even though I was bigger they still played with me a lot.
-It was really actually quite nice.
-I have been in a Year 3 class this year, but will be in a mixed class next year.
-It’ll be good.“ Tristan Y3
+It was really actually quite nice.“ Tristan Y3

 - Staff are aware of the complexities of teaching mixed classes as well as the problems that could arise if teaching is not effective.
 However, they have identified the following benefits:

-- Planning and preparation will be the same for all staff in the team and can be better shared out.
+- Planning and preparation is the same for all staff in the team and can be better shared out.

 - Children have a great opportunity to build independence in their learning.
 In this way, children do not always reply on adult support to access a task and become more confident independent learners